Deep Residual Axial Networks: Experimental Analysis

-This experiment compares the cost and performance of our novel RARnet with the DRRN on the super-resolution tasks.
-The RARnet is built by replacing the residual unit $U$ with a RAN layer described in Equation \ref{equ:proposed5}.
-These modifications form a new architecture, recursive axial residual network (RARNet) whose depth $d$ is defined as,
+This experiment compares the cost and performance of our novel RARNet with the DRRN on the super-resolution tasks.
+The RARNet is built by replacing the residual unit $U$ with a RAN block described in Equation \ref{equ:proposed3} and in Figure \ref{RAN}.
+These modifications form a new network, a recursive axial residual network whose depth $d$ is given by

-As two 1D layers are equivalent to one 2D layer and we replace each residual unit by a RAN unit (see Equation \ref{equ:proposed5}).
+As two 1D layers are equivalent to one 2D layer and we replace each residual unit with a RAN unit (see Equation \ref{equ:proposed3}).
 Hence, we rewrite Equation \ref{equ:DRRN} to Equation \ref{equ:RARNet} by removing the multiplier for the residual unit.
-The proposed RARNet with four RB blocks is shown on the left in Figure \ref{fig:RARNet}.
-An RB block is expanded on the right.
+The proposed RARNet with four RB blocks is shown on the left, and an RB block is expanded on the right in Figure \ref{fig:RARNet}.

 We trained our proposed RARNet using 291 images dataset \cite{yang2010image} and tested using the Set5 dataset \cite{bevilacqua2012low}.
 We also use different scales ($\times2$, $ \times3$, and $\times4$) in training and testing images.
 We used similar data augmentation, training hyperparameters, and implementation details like \cite{tai2017image}.